alexbondino/paint-anything/README.md

-# Imagine-Houses
+# Paint Anything

 ![Python 3.10](https://img.shields.io/badge/python-3.10-blue.svg)
 ![Node JS](https://img.shields.io/badge/nodejs-18.16-green.svg)

-Open source project to easily change the color of anything in 3 steps:
+Change the color of anything with easy object selection using the novel [Segment Anything Model](https://github.com/facebookresearch/segment-anything) (SAM) through a web interface built with [React](https://react.dev/) and a [FastAPI](https://fastapi.tiangolo.com/) backend.

+Follow these steps:

-* Upload any image.
+- 🆙 Upload any image.
-* Left click to consider this part of the image in it’s segmentation.
+- 🟢 Left click any part of the image to include it in your colouring.
-* Right click to not consider this part of the image in it’s segmentation.
+- 🔴 Right click any part of the image to ignore it.
-* Change hue, saturation and lightness as you wish.
+- 🎚️Change hue, saturation and lightness as you wish.

-__This is a free to use project with no profit motive.__
+__This project is open source.__

 ## 🔧 Setup

 This project requires `python >= 3.8` and `Node.js 18` to work properly.
 We recommend using **python 3.10** and **Node.js 18.16**.
-If you don't have python in your computer, please install it from [here](https://www.python.org/downloads/release/python-3100/).
+If you don't have python in your computer, you can install it from [here](https://www.python.org/downloads/release/python-3100/).
 Likewise, Node.js can be installed by following the instructions [here](https://nodejs.org/).

 Clone this repo and open it